Minty-Crisp/AUXL/README.md

 Interested!?
 Browse through the [Wiki](https://github.com/Minty-Crisp/AUXL/wiki) to Learn More!!!
 ---

-# v0.3 Brief Overview of Major Updates : :fire:
+# v0.3 Brief Overview of Major Updates So Far : :fire:
 ## System
 - AUXL is now divided into 5 main files called System, Support, Extras, Shaders and Scenes to hold all needed components.
 - Added Save/Load/Reset system to store profile, date/time/visit, location, support of auxl object flags and more.